JSOClarke/JSOClarke.github.io/_posts/2013-08-16-code-highlighting-post.md

 To force a literal to be a float, add the suffix `f` or `F`, as in 1.234e4F or 5.3f

 END OF 1.1.2 SECTION

+## Pointer

+Every program variable is stored in the computer's memory at some location or `Address`

+A pointer is a variable that holds the value of the address.

+> For example, `int*` denotes a pointer to an integer.

+There are two main operators used to manipulate pointers.
+The first returns the specific address of the given object in the memory, the second returns the contents of the given address.

+* First task is performed by the `addressof` operator ‘&’

+*Second task is performed by by the `dereferencing `

+{% hightlight c++%}

+#include<iostream>

+int main(){

+int a = 6; // declares and stores values of 6 in variable a

+int* p_a = &a; // declares the int pointer variable p_a as the address of variable a by using `&`

+std::cout << p_a; // prints the address/location that variable is stored in the memory

+int b = 7; // declares and stores values of 7 in variable b

+int* p_b = *b; // declares the int pointer variable p_b as the address of variable a by using `*`

+std::cout << p_b; // prints the contents of the variable b, which in this case is the value

+// if both of the operators are used together will cancel out.

+int c = 9; // declares and stores values of 9 in variable c

+int* p_c = &*c; // declares the int pointer variable p_c as the address of variable a by using `&`

+std::cout << p_c; // prints the contents of the variable c, which in this case is the value

+}

+{% endhighlight %}

+## Visual Representation

+>Best way to think is that p* is the alias of the variable its pointing to.

+Arrays

+A collection of elements of the same type.
+Given any type T and a constant N, a variable of type T[N], holds an array of `N` elements each of type `T`.

+Each element is referenced by its index, number from 0 to N-1

+> For example, an array of integers {1,2,3,4,5}, you call the first element the `Zeroth` and so (0,1,2,3) respectively

+Here are some examples of array declarations :

+{%highlight c++%}

+double f[5]; // creates a type array of 5 doubles: f[0], f[4] look above for explanation

+int m[10]; // creates a type array of 10 integers: f[0]...f[9]

+f[4] = 2.5; // defines the variable f’s fourth element

+m[2] = 4; // defines the variable m’s second element

+cout << f[m[2]]; // as m[2] holds the value 4, so now identical to cout << f[4]

+{%endhighlight%}

+After once declared you cannot increase the number of elements in an array.
+As consistent with C++ 's general philosophy, there is no built in run time check for array subscripting (research topic)

+A two-dimensional array is implemented as an “`array of arrays”.

+> For examples, int A[15][30]; declares A to be a array of 30 objects, each of which is an array of 15 integers.

+>An elements is indexed as A[i][j], where `i` is the range between 0-15, and `j` between the range 0, 29.

+Declaring array Rules :

+Initializes its values by enclosing in curly braces `({.....})`

+The size of the array does not need to be specified.

+Code#

+{%hightlight c++%}

+int[] = {10,11,12,13}; // declares and initializes a[4]

+bool b = {false, true}; // declares and initializes b[2]

+char c = {‘c’, ‘b’, ‘t’} // declares and initializes c[3]

+{%endhighlight%}

+As an array can be any type you can declare an array of pointers to integers.

+> For example, int* r[17] declares an array r consisting of 17 pointers to objects of type `int`.

+As before you can deference an element of the array by using `*` operator

+>For example,*r[16] is the value of the integer pointed to by the last element

+ENDED AT START OF POINTER AND ARRAY SECTION